davedoesdemos/DataLakeInADay/Lab5/Lab5.md

 <td width="40%"><img src="images/navigator.png" /></td>
 </tr>
 <tr>
-<td width="60%">In Power BI click the model button on the left and then Edit Queries on the menu</td>
+<td width="60%">In Power BI click the model button on the left and then transform data on the menu</td>
 <td width="40%"><img src="images/model.png" /></td>
 </tr>
 <tr>
 <td width="60%">In the query editor, right click "model" and copy.
 Right click model again and click Paste.
-Do this to create 6 copies of the model.
+Do this to create a total of 7 copies of the model.
 We will expand each one into a single table with the exception of the orders fact table, which we'll get from SQL Data Warehouse.</td>
 <td width="40%"><img src="images/copies.png" /></td>
 </tr>
 <tr>
-<td width="60%">Now on each of the copies of the model, click the yellow "Binary" text on the lines containing .csv in the extension column.
+<td width="60%">Now for each of the copies of the model, click the yellow "Binary" text on one of the lines containing .csv in the extension column.
 This will expand out a single file in your data model.
 Rename the model to the same as the file so that you can identify what data is where.</td>
 <td width="40%"><img src="images/expand.png" /></td>
 </tr>
 <tr>